 - Tune both radios on different frequencies with either Mini or either radio.
 For instance, when searching in a contest you can tune two bands simultaneously with one dial and pounce on a station calling CQ on either radio.

 - In the remote control configuration the “B” Mini is located at your station and is connected to your radio.
 The “A” Mini is remote and controls the “B” Mini and your radio over the Internet.
 Simply add an audio server such as Sonobus or Mumble and you can remote control your radio from anywhere.

 - Add a CTR2-Mini SO2R controller that allows you to easily combine two linked Minis and their radios so you can share two mics and one key to operate either radio at the push of a button.
 The SO2R controller also provides transformer isolated Tx/Rx Audio port that can be connected to the sound card (or sound card adapter) on your PC so you can easily run digital modes.

 - Add an CTR2-Mini Antenna Switch Controller that can also be linked to the Minis that allows you to control single or dual-port remote antenna switches like the DX Engineering DXE-RR8B-HP or it’s dual-port sibling the DXE-RR2X8B.
 This allows you to select from up to 8 antennas from either Mini or the controller and swap antennas between radios at the push of a button.

 I have several YouTube videos introducing CTR2-Mini.
 The early ones are based on the original Mini but all the features demonstrated are supported on the Mini+.
 You can view them on my channel.
-Several enhancements have been made to the Mini’s code since these videos were produced.
-You can read about these changes here.

 Here are some links to a few of the videos…